 Hannah, one of our Student Wellbeing Champions, talks about Online Peer Support and the new Chat to a Champion service.

-The Chat to a Champion online drop-in launched last week!
+The Chat to a Champion online drop-in launched last term!
 It’s a great way for us Wellbeing Champions to offer peer support to students over the internet.

 What I think is so great about it is that students who feel too nervous to seek support face-to-face, are able to get some support and advice through Blackboard IM.